Rysio1235/ReZero-Mod/README.md

 This mod changes balatros original textures and sound to those from anime called [Re:Zero](https://rezero.fandom.com/wiki/Re:Zero_Wiki) or ones containing it (Fanart).

-It also adds a coplue of jokers:
+It also adds a couple of jokers:
 - Return By Death

 This mod is still in development, if you have any sugestions or